Naginipython/Subete/README.md

 Note: Release build may need to be `NO_STRIP=true cargo tauri build`

 To-Build Pt.2: Windows\
+In windows, Microsoft's C compiler won't work.
+You will need to use the `stable-x86_64-pc-windows-gnu` rust toolchain, which uses gcc.
+Install it with `rustup toolchain install stable-x86_64-pc-windows-gnu`, then you have 3 ways to use this:
-In the root folder, run: `cargo tauri dev --target x86_64-pc-windows-msvc` for testing, `cargo tauri build --target x86_64-pc-windows-msvc` to build release (will be in `target/release/bundle/`).\
+1) In the root folder, run: `cargo tauri dev --target stable-x86_64-pc-windows-gnu` for testing, `cargo tauri build --target stable-x86_64-pc-windows-gnu` to build release (will be in `target/release/bundle/`).
+2) `rustup default stable-x86_64-pc-windows-gnu` to set as your primary toolchain.
+3) There's a way to set a file to set your toolchain for projects, I don't know it rn

 Optionally, go into `.cargo` and change `target = ` to `x86_64-pc-windows-msvc` so that you can run the same commands as Linux does\

 NOTE: Some pages randomly don't work first run, finding the page in `frontend/src/routes` and pressing save helps reload it\